6 books by 5 Korean female authors

 Feline, by Hui-ryeong BU

-I read this book in French, as it has yet to be translated into English.
-It was first published in Korean in 2006 and was translated into French in 2009.
+I read this book in French, as it has not yet been translated into English.
+Originally published in Korean in 2006, it was translated into French in 2009.

-It is narrated by a stray cat, rescued by a teenager who then tries to re-home the recently adopted animal.
+The story is narrated by a stray cat rescued by a teenager, who then embarks on a quest to find the animal a permanent home.

-An ailurophile myself, I enjoyed following the protagonists on a journey across South Korea.
+As an ailurophile myself, I thoroughly enjoyed following the two protagonists on their journey across South Korea.

 Pachinko, by Min Jin Lee

-Min Jin Lee is a Korean author who was born in Seoul but grew up in New York.
-Pachinko is her second novel, and the longest of the novels discussed here.
-It is actually divided into three books.
-It was first published in 2017 (in English) and has been made into a TV series (released in 2022), which I’m yet to watch.
+Min Jin Lee is a Korean author who was born in Seoul and raised in New York.
+Pachinko is her second novel — and the most ambitious of the books discussed here.
+Divided into three parts, it was first published in English in 2017 and later adapted into a TV series released in 2022, which I have yet to watch.

-In case you’re wondering about the title, pachinko is a mechanical game originating in Japan that is often used for gambling, akin to the slot machines that are popular in the West.
-Pachinko parlours are widespread in Japan; in the novel, one of the characters owes such a parlour.
+In case you’re wondering about the title, pachinko is a mechanical game originating in Japan, often associated with gambling and somewhat similar to Western slot machines.
+Pachinko parlours are a common sight in Japan—and in the novel, one of the characters owns one.

 Further reading